 1. Start with a warm up.
 A proper dynamic warm up of five to eight minutes allows the body to efficiently use the aerobic metabolism to produce most of the ATP necessary to sustain physical activity.
 When you move from warm up into the higher energy part of the workout that requires more oxygen quickly, your body starts to pull from the anaerobic pathway.

 2. Increase the intensity of the workout, not the duration.
 Higher intensity workouts pull ATP from the anaerobic pathways because the body needs access to oxygen quicker than the aerobic pathways can produce it.
 My favorite “go to’s” for this as a coach are boxing style workouts, short hill sprints, and basic plyometrics (if appropriate for the client’s ability).

 3. Increase the resistance instead of longer cardio sessions at a steady rate.
 Just like increased intensity, increased resistance for short time periods produces a greater EPOC effect because the body begins to pull from the anaerobic pathways quicker.
-Efficient and fun options include the updated aerodyne style bikes (such as the StairMaster AirFitmodel used in Cross Fit competitions), pushing or pulling a weighted sled, heavy battle ropes, full resistance on a rower, the original StairMaster (the one we all love to hate), the StairMaster Stepmill, and if you are injured or just want something really different try the NEW StairMaster Upperbody Ergometer.
+Efficient and fun options include the updated aerodyne style bikes (such as the StairMaster HIIT Bike used in Cross Fit competitions), pushing or pulling a weighted sled, heavy battle ropes, full resistance on the HIIT Rower, the StairMaster stepmills (the one we all love to hate), and if you are injured or just want something really different try the StairMaster HIIT UBE.

 4. Incorporate circuit training and high resistance strength training with shorter rest intervals.
 Strength training and alternating between upper and lower body workouts, particularly with short rest intervals keeps the body burning through ATP for an enhanced EPOC effect for greater caloric burn.
 Kettlebell movements are an excellent option for this.